-In order to commence a Simple Account Based Pension or Transition to Retirement Pension the following step by step process is provided:
+In order to commence a Pension (SABP or TRIS) the following step by step process is provided:

-Prior to applying to commence a Pension, you must first establish a SMSF here.
+Prior to applying to commence a Pension, you must first establish an SMSF.
+To set up an SMSF, please click here.
 Once the SMSF has been established, ESUPERFUND will send you an "Establishment Package" which will include the Transaction Bank Account details for the SMSF.

 Consolidate your Super into the SMSF

 Once your SMSF has been established and you have received an "Establishment Package" from ESUPERFUND you can commence to Rollover your existing Super Benefit and make Contributions into your Transaction Bank Account.
 It is important to understand that only once you have rolled over your existing Super Benefit and have made all the Contributions you wish to make to your Transaction Bank Account can you apply to establish a Pension.
 This is because any amounts rolled over or contributed after the Pension has commenced will sit outside your Pension in your "Accumulation Account".
 Importantly you can still apply to establish a Pension even if you have subsequently invested your cash in the Transaction Bank Account in other assets like Shares or Term Deposits.

 Before submitting an application to establish a Pension you must decide whether to commence an SABP or commence a TRIS.
 An SABP is commenced when you are either aged over 65 or are aged between Preservation Age and 64 and are "Retired".
 A TRIS is commenced if you are NOT retired (e.g. you are still working) and are aged between Preservation Age and 64.